OrionQuest/Numacom/_sources/motivation.txt

 .. math::
     0.0501x^2 -98.78x +5.015 = 0

-The actual roots of this equation, rounded to :math:`10` digits of accuracy, are
+The actual roots of this equation, rounded to :math:`10` digits of accuracy,
+are:

 .. math::
     x_1 = 1971.605916, \enspace\enspace\enspace\enspace x_2 = 0.05077069387

 We then proceed to evaluate formula :eq:`quadratic` on the computer.
-Let us assume that the computer stores all intermediate results of this computation with :math:`4` significant digits.
+Let us assume that the computer stores all intermediate results of this computation with :math:`4` `significant digits <https://www.google.com/>`_.
 Thus, we obtain the following answers:

 .. math::
     x_1=1972, \enspace\enspace\enspace\enspace x_2=0.0998